 The XLUUV program, also known as the Orca program, was established to address a Joint Emergent Operational Need (JEON).
-As shown in Figure 2, the Navy defines XLUUVs as UUVs with a diameter of more than 84 inches, meaning that XLUUVs are to be too large to be launched from a manned Navy submarine.
-Consequently, XLUUVs instead will transported to a forward operating port and then launched from pier.
-The Navy wants XLUUVs to be equipped with a modular payload bay for carrying mines and other payloads.
+As shown in Figure 2, the Navy defines XLUUVs as UUVs with a diameter of more than 84 inches, meaning that XLUUVs are to be too large to be launched from a manned Navy submarine.35 Consequently, XLUUVs instead will transported to a forward operating port and then launched from pier.
+The Department of the Navy's March 16, 2021,